lukfd/farmerselevator/README.md

 - [ ] Set UUID as userId
 - [ ] Security check (SQL injection)
 - [ ] Save who has sent messages in /chat
+- [ ] In index, find best search match for map search
+- [ ] More complete shop
+- [ ] Better email system

 **1.0.4**